 My kids loved having these.
 They sell them at the park and lots of people have them.
 IT’s a great way to keep ID’s and Fast Passes handy.
 Also, for older kids who might roam around a little more by themselves, you can fit a little spending money in here.
 Some of them even come with a small coin purse too.
-Rest assured the prices here are a LOT cheaper than the park.
+Rest when you buy before Disney here, the prices are a LOT cheaper than the park.

 One of my twin daughters’ favorite things to do at the parks, and a FANTASTIC souvenir, is an autograph book.
 They can walk around the park collecting the autographs of ALL their favorite characters!
 Buy these inexpensive autograph notebooks ahead of time and be ahead of the game.